OP Succinct

 Getting Started

-In this section, we'll guide you through upgrading an existing OP Stack chain to a fully type-1 ZK rollup using SP1 and OP Succinct.
+In this section, we'll guide you through upgrading an OP Stack chain to a fully type-1 ZK rollup using SP1 and OP Succinct.

 The steps are the following: